kosukeimai/dynCluster/README.md

 The code is tested and installed as it on the Princeton clusters tukey, adroit, and hecate when the openmpi and boost modules are loaded.

-The src/Makefile automatically locates the local Rcpp library and use that.
-If the Rcpp is installed somewhere else, src/Makefile needs to be modified accordingly.

 # There are two ways to use the code, i.e. use it as CPP program, or create R functions via Rcpp.

 * To compile the CPP exectutable ZTM, at the UNIX/LINUX prompt: